iansantagata/JAMMS/TRACKER.md

 - Playlist detail editing functionality (including playlist image and meta details)
 - Refreshing of smart playlists in place

-### Bugs

-- Create smart playlist fails when no matching songs are found

 ### Issues

 - JAMMS.app icon not yet created